vincentwangg/WALL-E/README.md

 - Create a new branch: `git checkout -b branchname`
 - Then after commiting your code, push to your branch instead of master: `git push origin branchname`
+- When you are finished with your code, submit a pull request to merge it into the master branch